GraphQ IR: Unifying the Semantic Parsing of Graph Query Languages with One Intermediate Representation: Implementation

 \section{Implementation}

-We depict the whole picture of our proposed framework in Figure \ref{fig:main}.
-The neural semantic parser first translates the input natural language utterance into \tool.
+We depict the full picture of our proposed framework in Figure \ref{fig:main}.
+The neural semantic parser first maps the input natural language utterance into \tool.
 Thereafter, the \tool sequence is fed into the compiler and parsed into an abstract syntax tree for downstream graph query language code generation.